MR369MR/knife/README.md

 # knife
 369 My flash is my knife 369

+You can use this normal flash tool to convert to bad usb !

+![Knife](https://user-images.githubusercontent.com/100033106/200580003-e5b614d0-e85c-41fd-a82a-e19bb197f0ba.jpg)
 You can do the following after extracting the file from the zip mode>>

-![Knife](https://user-images.githubusercontent.com/100033106/200580003-e5b614d0-e85c-41fd-a82a-e19bb197f0ba.jpg)

 [1] = Delete all files
 In this section, you can delete all target system files